zahdineamine2003/AI-Companion_project/README.md

 - **🎙️ Voice Interaction (Desktop)**
   Text-to-speech and speech-to-text support for fluid conversations.

-- **🪐 Offline-first**
+- **🪐 Offline-first Support**
-  Works offline by default with optional online AI for enhanced responses.
+  Works offline by default, with optional online AI for enhanced responses.

 ---